-Blockchain technology is a decentralized and distributed ledger system, where different transactions are permanently recorded
+Pharma blockchain technology is a decentralized and distributed pharmaceutical and healthcare ledger system, where transactions are permanently recorded

 Across the world, many people relate the word "blockchain" with cryptocurrencies, such as Bitcoin.
-However, gradually, this technology is being explored in different supply chains, including the healthcare industry.
+However, gradually, this technology is being explored in different supply chains, including pharma blockchain.

 As there is no central authority in the system, all the records and transactions are being stored and shared across all network participants.
 In addition to this, Blockchain uses the data structure in order to ease the way we make transactions.